KBDI-TV: Colorado Public Television and PBS12

-After 20 years with the station and 15 as general manager, Ted Krichels departed KBDI in 1999 to run WPSX-TV at Pennsylvania State University.
+After 20 years with the station and 15 as general manager, Ted Krichels departed KBDI in 1999 to run WPSX-TV at Penn State.
 He was replaced by Wick Rowland, a professor at the University of Colorado and former dean of its School of Journalism and Mass Communications.

 Rowland kept the station's proclivity toward independent and alternative programming, which some feared would depart with Krichels.
 KBDI continued to occasionally provoke controversy with pledge drive programming.
 In 2009, it aired America: Freedom to Fascism, a documentary claiming the United States was becoming a police state and tricking Americans into paying taxes, as well as two films espousing conspiracy theories around the September 11 attacks.
 Four years later, it screened Burzynski the Movie: Cancer Is Serious Business, on Houston's Burzynski Clinic; the PBS ombudsman took exception in a published column to the decision, noting the film "doesn't have the kind of critical other-side that one is used to in other documentaries".

 KBDI began broadcasting a digital signal in 2003.
 Because it was not on Lookout Mountain, Denver's primary broadcasting tower site, it was not subject to the years of zoning battles that held up construction of a digital-ready tower there.
 It also was early to discontinue its analog service, doing so in January 2009 after winds up to 100 mph severed its transmission line and severely damaged its antenna.
 This was a month before stations were intended to switch to digital on February 17; the station instead prioritized repairing the antenna for its digital signal, which was moving from UHF channel 38 to VHF channel 13 as part of the transition, and exhorted viewers to switch to digital as soon as possible.
 In the years after the transition, the station increased cable coverage beyond the Front Range.

 In 2005, Front Range Educational Media Corporation reincorporated as Colorado Public Television, Inc., and KBDI-TV rebranded fully under that name (CPT12 for short) in 2010.
 Rowland retired in 2013 and was replaced by Kimberly Johnson.
 Colorado Public Television rebranded as PBS12 in February 2020 to increase the prominence of the PBS brand in its own.
 Kristen Blessman succeeded Johnson after her 2021 retirement.